THE OLD TESTAMENT HOUSE OF THE LORD: FOURTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 An incident occurred in Old Testament times that contains a lesson for all of us who are looking for the restoration of the power and glory that belongs to the Body of Christ.

-“And God smote him there for his error”!
+“And God struck him there for his error”!
 What was the error of Uzzah?
 Was it not the applying of well-intentioned practical human effort to the work of God?
 Uzzah’s overconfidence and overfamiliarity with the things of God (the Ark had been in his house a long time) deceived Uzzah into attempting to work with God in an unscriptural manner.

 Perhaps the error of Uzzah has been found in the churches of Christ from the second century to the present day.
 Men mean well.
 They attempt to build the Kingdom of God.
 They make an effort to employ common sense and to be practical (though not always).
 Their intentions are good (again, not always).
 But the Kingdom of Christ must be built according to the specific will and directions of the Father in Heaven.
 God, by slaying the well-intentioned but presumptuous Uzzah, revealed that the ministry must be practiced according to His will.